engrit-illinois/Refresh-EWSRDUGroups/README.md

 WIP - not implemented yet!

 Optional switch.
-If specified, causes the script to skip all steps described above, except for step #3, where it will remove the semester-based groups for the given `-SemesterIdentifier` as members of the parent OU groups, and nothing else.
+If specified, causes the script to skip all steps described above, except for step #3, where it will remove the semester-based groups for the given `-SemesterIdentifier` as members of the parent OU groups.
 e.g. `Refresh-EWSRDUGroups -SemesterIdentifier "2021a" -RemoveOnly` will remove all members of all parent OU groups which are named like `<group>-2021a`.
 If specified in combination with `-SkipRemoval`, `-RemoveOnly` will be ignored.